Events

 Desert Botanical Garden honors Juneteenth’s legacy of change by celebrating Black culture and excellence through a variety of festivities, including storytelling, history, art, performance, community discussion and entrepreneurship.

 The Juneteenth Celebration in Downtown Tempe will be the ultimate historical exploration and celebration of Black Joy.
-To commemorate Juneteenth, Downtown Tempe is celebrating with a free event at CenterPoint Plaza.
-This event will create a space where people of all races can come together to share in and witness joy.
-Come and experience live music, dancing, roller skating, food, beer and wine, and a marketplace featuring Black-owned businesses and Black artists.
-Event details to follow.
+To commemorate Juneteenth, Downtown Tempe is celebrating with a free event from 7 to 11 p.m. at CenterPoint Plaza.
+This event will create a space where people of all ages and races are invited to join in the celebration under the banner of Freedom of Expression, commemorating the strides made in the ongoing quest for racial equality and justice.
+The festivities include a DJ, spoken word performances, hip-hop dance, live art, food vendors, an old-school ice cream truck, roller skating, double dutch, adult beverages, a mobile cigar lounge, an art poetry experience and more.

 Juneteenth Celebration: Roads To Freedom

 The African-American Advisory Committee presents the 11th Annual Juneteenth Celebration to educate the community and celebrate freedom from slavery in the United States.
-Located at the Tempe History Museum, this celebration is free, family friendly and will include hands-on activities, performances, vendors, story time, a video game pop-up, food truck vendors and more.
-Event details to follow.
+Located at the Tempe History Museum, this celebration is FREE, family friendly and will include hands-on activities, performances, community resources, story time, food truck vendors and more from 11 a.m. to 3 p.m.

 Meet Some of Tempe’s Tastemakers